Biden fights talk of recession as key economic report looms

 Facing a potentially grim report this week on the economy's overall health, President Joe Biden wants to convince a skeptical public that the U.S. is not, in fact, heading into a recession.

+“It's clear that at least a number of companies across the economy may have over-ordered on inventory and are now seeking to actually discount prices,” he said.
+“That discounting is again part of the process and can mean some good news for the American consumer.

+The president himself maintains the economy is just cooling off after a sharp recovery from the 2020 recession caused by the coronavirus pandemic.

 “We’re not going to be in a recession, in my view,” Biden said Monday.
-“My hope is we go from this rapid growth to steady growth."
+“My hope is we go from this rapid growth to steady growth, so we'll see some coming down."

+"God willing, I don't think we're going to see a recession," he added.

 The specter of a recession could worsen what already appears to a bleak round of midterm elections this November, in which Biden's Democrats could possibly lose control of the House and Senate.
 Biden's team gave technical arguments in a report issued last week about how recessions depend on a dashboard of indicators and that only the non-governmental National Bureau of Economic Research can formally say when a downturn begins.